-- Don't eat food purchased from street vendors.

-- Don't drink beverages with ice.

-- Don't share needles with anyone.
+- Don't eat food purchased from street vendors. - Don't drink beverages with ice. - Don't eat dairy products unless you know they have been pasteurized. - Don't share needles with anyone.

 • Don't handle animals (especially monkeys, dogs, and cats), to avoid bites and serious diseases (including rabies and plague).
+(For more information, please see the Animal-Associated Hazards on the Making Travel Safe page.)